 All RSE lessons are fully aligned to the school's curriculum overview and lesson structures focus on our school priorities.
-Do now tasks, 'Word Of the Week' (WOW) words, homework and our teaching and learning priorities are evident in lessons.
-Students are provided with a range of opportunities to learn, practise and improve skills, and develop their attitudes and knowledge.
-Though statutory assessment is not explicit through PSHE/RSE, teaching staff may use formative assessment opportunities through Low Stake Quizzes (LSQ) and discussions, and use responsive teaching to address any misconceptions.
+Do now tasks, WOW words, homework and our teaching and learning priorities are evident in lessons.
+Students are provided with a range of opportunities to learn, practice and improve skills, and develop their attitudes and knowledge.
+Though statutory assessment is not explicit through PSHE/RSE, teaching staff may use formative assessment opportunities through LSQs and discussions, and use responsive teaching to address any misconceptions.